How to protect your joints in BJJ or Grappling without losing mobility?

 Ideal if you've already had discomfort or simply want to take care of your supports.

-✅ Good knee pads don't just protect: they provide stability without blocking you .
+✅ Good knee pads not only protect: they give stability without blocking you .

-👉 Knee pads with stabilizers – see at Tenace
+👉 Knee braces with stabilizers – see at Tenace

 Elbow pads